dtudk/pythonsupport-page/docs/python/deleteAnaconda.rst

 .. tip:: In order to run the above command you need to be in the 'base' environment.
 If it does not say (base) in the beginning of the line, run the following command: ``conda activate base``

-2. Open your controlpanel, and press uninstall application
+2. Open your control panel, and press uninstall application

 3. Find all the applications regarding Anaconda, right click on the and press uninstall.